foss-for-synopsys-dwc-arc-processors/embarc_osp/doc/documents/bsp/bsp_build_cmd.rst

 .. _bsp_build_cmd:

-Build BSP in Command Line
+Building the BSP from the Command Line
 =========================

 Build Example for EMSK